-Simmons Hanly Conroy LLC
+Simmons Hanly Conroy LLP

-Shareholder Amy Garrett brings more than 22 years of litigation experience to her leadership role as Assistant Managing Shareholder at Simmons Hanly Conroy.
+Shareholder Amy Garrett brings more than 22 years of litigation experience to her leadership role as Assistant Managing Partner at Simmons Hanly Conroy.
 She has developed a fierce reputation for protecting the rights of her asbestos and complex litigation clients both in and out of the courtroom.

 “I have a genuine interest in every person’s story and feel like it’s my job to give our clients the power to fight for themselves and their families,” Amy said.